Acacia lobulata: Taxonomy

-Distribution
+Distribution and habitat

-It is native to a small area in the Wheatbelt and Goldfields-Esperance regions of Western Australia where it is commonly situated on low granitic breakaways growing in gritty loam or sandy soils.
-The range of the plant is only about 17 km containing three populations that is adjacent to the Chiddarcooping Nature Reserve with the Westonia and Nungarin Shires as a part of shrubland or open woodland communities containing species including Acacia andrewsii, Daviesia nematophylla, Eucalyptus yilgarnensis, Melaleuca uncinata and Austrodanthania setacea.
+Chiddarcooping wattle is native to a small area in the Avon Wheatbelt and Coolgardie bioregions of Western Australia where it grows in gritty loam and sandy soils at the foot of decomposing granite breakaways in woodland and shrubland.
+The range of the plant is only about 17 km containing three populations adjacent to the Chiddarcooping Nature Reserve in the Westonia and Nungarin Shires, with Acacia andrewsii, Daviesia nematophylla, Eucalyptus yilgarnensis, Melaleuca uncinata and Austrodanthania setacea species.